Folkius/CE_documentation/docs/general/details/rules-admin.md

 5) Be honest and transparent in regards to your own gaming accomplishments.
 This includes transparency of when 'cheese' is used in a game, where Steam-reported (or other platform-reported) play time is not accurate, where external help may have been enlisted, or where accomplishments have been obtained through illegitimate means.

-	{5.1} A user's activity prior to joining CE, including the use of SAM or other cheating software, does not exclude a user's ability to engage with the community, subject to their adhering to ```Rule (TBD)``` in the CE Website section above.
+	{5.1} A user's activity prior to joining CE, including the use of SAM or other cheating software, does not exclude a user's ability to engage with the community, subject to their adhering to ```Rule 1``` in the CE Website section above.
 	The use of cheating software, or other means of illegitimately obtaining objectives on CE, while being part of this community is not accepted, and will result in a ban from the leaderboards.

     {5.2} If you notice suspicious activity, do not call out or attack the user in question publicly.